benrybin/revealjs/zcw_content/md/intro-to-python.md

 77
 ```

+-

+## Statement

-+ **statement** is a unit of code that has an effect, like creating a variable or displaying a value.
+A **statement** is a unit of code that has an effect, like creating a variable or displaying a value.

 ```
 >>> a = 35